 So, you're planning your festive vacation to your favorite city, Rome!
 Whether you're looking to explore Italian Christmas displays to better understand their cultural and religious significance, or enjoy Rome's Christmas treats with a culinary expert, Context has got you covered!
 Visiting Rome in December is always a good idea, but this blog post is how we use Context to go deeper!
 If you're not visiting Rome for the holidays, check out our 5 days in Rome (with tours that run all year long).

-For the holiday season, we're mixing and matching our iconic and festive tours to build the perfect 4 days in Rome in December!
+We're mixing and matching our iconic and festive tours for the holiday season to build the perfect 4 days in Rome in December!
 Long story short, you can choose multiple expert-led tours in **Rome** to build the perfect multi-day experience in a destination.
 Our festive experiences in cultural capitals all over the world pepper in holiday cheer to classic experiences.

 Whether you're visiting Rome for 4 days or 4 weeks, you can elevate your trip to Rome with a local expert and storyteller who will guide you through Rome's culture, history, and experiences.